Without IMF deal, investors wary of Egypt

 The mass of investors still avoiding Egypt - partly because of lingering fear of a sharp currency devaluation - have missed out on a dizzying 55 percent surge in stock prices and tumbling treasury yields since the government took office.

-It came as Arab Gulf states began honoring pledges of support, stemming an erosion in Egypt’s foreign reserves, and the government signaled a new resolve to lure investors.
+It came as Arab Gulf states began honouring pledges of support, stemming an erosion in Egypt’s foreign reserves, and the government signalled a new resolve to lure investors.

 A resurgence of street protests in Cairo last month, prompted by a film denigrating the Prophet Mohammed, did not spark the kind of prolonged, deadly violence often seen in the year following the overthrow of Mubarak in February 2011.